 Conducting interventions, I find that getting someone through the front door of the treatment center is relatively easy, but can I, as a professional, give them enough hope, and the family enough education, to allow them to seek long-term recovery.
 Walking out of the treatment center is often one step towards relapse.
 I try to help create a system of boundaries that keeps the addict/alcoholic/process addict from thinking about leaving treatment.
 I work to build a relationship with the addict that they know they can trust me, and therefore trust the agency providing their treatment that I have selected.

 These are points I hear very few other interventionists talk about, yet we say that recovery is a life-long process, so the intervention should also be geared with the future in mind.
-I am so grateful for the people I intervened on who stay in contact with me and share the good and bad in their lives.
-Working with addicts is exciting, because even though the family is often burned out, I can see potential, and can often get the individual into the solution.
+I am so grateful for the people who stay in contact with me and share the good and bad in their lives.
+Working with addicts is exciting, because I can see potential, and can often get the individual into the solution.

 If you have a question about anything regarding therapy or addiction, please call Ben Randolph at 503-901-1836.
 I may not have the answer, but I will try to find it, and a phone call is free.

 Ben has a passion for the recovery process.
 He will seek through compassion and respect to guide those suffering from addiction to a life of recovery.
-He continues to work to raise awareness of the disease of addiction by working in grass-roots efforts to combat addictive behavior, and by having integrity to bring group and individual counseling to those who need interventions.
-Ben’s philosophy is that when the patient enters treatment is the beginning, and will support the family throughout the treatment process if they desire.
+He continues to work to raise awareness of the disease of addiction.
+Specifically, he works in grass-roots efforts to combat addictive behavior.
+He also has the integrity to bring group and individual counseling to those who need interventions.
+Ben’s believes treatment is the beginning of the process.
+For more information, visit our addiction treatment resources page.
+Learn more about Compassionate Interventions and Ben today.